-John Muir, the smallest elementary school in Berkeley, offers the ideal learning environment.
-The historic 1914 Tudor building sits nestled among redwood trees, a large grassy field, native plants, flourishing vegetable gardens, and a burbling creek.
+John Muir, one of the smallest elementary schools in Berkeley, offers the ideal learning environment.
+The historic 1915 Tudor building sits nestled among redwood trees, a large grassy field, native plants, flourishing vegetable gardens, and a burbling creek.
 The classrooms, with their spacious size and natural light from countless windows, stimulate creative thinking and learning.
 The John Muir community is proud of and connected to their school’s namesake and to the natural beauty of their environment.

 A focus on learning and high expectations of academic success for all students is a top priority at John Muir.
 Our qualified staff uses district-adopted curriculum that is aligned to the California State Standards in all subject areas, from reading to science to math.
 Throughout the year the staff participates in targeted professional development on various topics such as literacy and response to intervention.

 In addition to providing a strong emphasis on academics at John Muir, we provide many enrichment opportunities that educate the whole child.
 All students from Kindergarten through 5th grade participate in a dance, movement class every week.
-A cooking class where students learn to make simple dishes, many of them using ingredients from our own garden, is taught at all grade levels.
-The gardening class meets every week and learns all about plants and growing food.
+The gardening class meets every other week and learns all about plants and growing food.
 Music instruction is given to third, fourth and fifth grade students every week.
 Fourth and fifth grade students also participate in science enrichment classes.
 The creek that runs through the school provides John Muir students with a perfect opportunity to add to the school’s science and arts programs.
-For the past two year Kids for the Bay has provided additional science class using the creek as a nature classroom.

-With the district adoption of a new literacy program, our classroom libraries will be growing to over 300 books!
-Using the concept of a “just right” book, every student will be spending even more time reading, both in school and at home.
+With the district adoption of the Teacher College Reading and Writing Program (TCRWP), our classroom libraries have over 500 books!
+Using the concept of a “just right” book, every student spends even more time reading, both in school and at home.
 Classes will still visit the fully-stocked school library weekly to hear stories, check out books of interest, and do research.

 Computers are used as tools in every classroom as well as in the computer lab, creating a modern and stimulating learning atmosphere at the school.
 This technology allows students to reinforce their skills, which is crucial for students in the 21st century to compete in college and the work force.